 Critics of the Fallon Statue view the 1846 event as the commencement of the white subjugation of Latinos in San José.
 America’s embrace of Manifest Destiny caused collateral damage often ignored in elementary school history textbooks about our country’s westward expansion.
 The more sinister aspects of America’s conquest of California included the slaying of thousands of women and children of the Pomo, Wintu, Yakaya, and other tribes throughout California — in addition to the many indigenous men killed in combat — by the US military .
 Indeed, Captain Fallon’s men left San José within days of the flag-raising, only to be replaced in San José by Purser Watmough and thirty U.S. Marines, who promptly launched attacks on indigenous tribes in the San Joaquin Valley.
 Historians also point to the Mexican Californios’ loss of their land and homes.
 Although the treaty settling the Mexican-American War committed the U.S. government to preserve land ownership authorized under Mexican and Spanish rule, Congress passed a law in 1851 that resulted in the dispossession of hundreds of Mexican-American land owners, and hundreds more spent decades trying to protect their ranchos in court.
 The ownership of land, of course, has profoundly affected the racial and ethnic dimensions of California’s economic inquality.

 We are left with two sharply contrasting views of a single historical event.
-The “conquest” of San José strikes some as the imposition of an ethnic caste system upon San José’s 19th century residents, with Mexican, Californio, and Muwekma Ohlone oppressed by a power structure governed by non-Hispanic whites.
-Others counter that such racial oppression pre-existed Fallon’s arrival in San José, as historic accounts of Spanish and Mexican rule in the Bay Area provide ample evidence of the subjugation of indigenous tribes with repressive and deadly force.
+The “conquest” of San José strikes some as the imposition of an ethnic caste system upon San José’s 19th century residents, with Mexican, Californio, and Ohlone oppressed by a power structure governed by non-Hispanic whites.
+Others counter that such racial oppression pre-existed Fallon’s arrival in San José, as historic accounts of Spanish and Mexican rule in the Bay Area provide ample evidence of the subjugation of Ohlone and other indigenous people with repressive and deadly force.

 As far as I can tell, they’re both right.